 Audit Committee.
 The Trust has an Audit Committee, which is comprised of the Independent Trustees.
 The Audit Committee reviews financial statements and other audit-related matters for the Funds.
-The Audit Committee also holds discussions with management and with the Funds' independent registered public accounting firm concerning the scope of the audit and the auditor's independence comply with the notice provisions set forth in the Trust's Bylaws.
-In general, to comply with such procedures, such nominations, together with all required information, must be delivered to and received by the President of the Trust at the principal executive office of the Trust not later than 120 days, and no more than 150 days, prior to the shareholder meeting at which any such nominee would be voted on.
-Shareholder recommendations for nominations to the Board will be accepted on an ongoing basis.
-The Nominating & Governance Committee's procedures with respect to reviewing shareholder nominations will be disclosed as required by applicable securities laws.
+The Audit Committee also holds discussions with management and with the Funds' independent registered public accounting firm concerning the scope of the audit and the auditor's independence.
+The Audit Committee met twice during the Funds' fiscal year ended November 30, 2021.